Gabi-Gindoff/PITA-repository/Weekly-Reports/Week1-Sep20.md

            - Once the MySQL server installed start adding data's into the database.
 In order to process this I have to do more research on data entries to make it more efficient for the project.

   - ### Katherine:
       - Last Week’s Goals:
+          - Last week we completed the requirements and use cases for the project, and I installed MySQL on my PC.
       - This Week's Progress & Issues:
+          - I used microsoft access and MySQL in the past, so I'm focusing on familiarizing myself with that and database again.
+          - Also learning typescript as we might use that later.
       - Next Week’s Plan:
+          - Working with the data and getting it into the database.